Start a Chapter of Coding&&Community

 The crux of coding&&community's mission is teaching.
 As such, getting your chapter started depends upon getting a regular computer science class running at your school.
 This first class is important for a lot of reasons.
 It serves as your main avenue for recruiting instructors (aka new members), allows you to start building connections with local education leaders, and, most importantly, you can start making your mission a reality.

 If a computer science enrichment program is not available at your school, consider looking into local high schools.
-Many schools have computer science clubs or a teacher for AP computer science.
-Staff in these positions make their living teaching students, and they will more than likely be happy to work with you getting a new class established.
+Many schools have computer science clubs or a teacher for AP Computer Science courses.
+Staff in these positions make their living teaching students, and they will likely help you in getting a new class established.

 Now that you have a student population identified, how do you go about finding instructors?
 The obvious place to look is the student population at your school.
 If you come from a college with a strong tech culture, great!
 You probably won't have to look very far to find students interested in teaching computer science through the usual ways clubs advertise (posters, club fairs, etc.).
 Otherwise, there are still plenty ways to find potential members.
 Even if your computer science department is small, there is a good chance that your school's introductory computer science course is quite large.
 Ask the professor if you can have a minute at the start of lecture to tell people about your chapter and how they can get involved.